dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

    dials.integrate refined.refl refined.expt

-which will integrate each sequence in sequence, again using all available cores.
+which will integrate each sweep in sequence, again using all available cores.
 After integration you can look at the integration shoeboxes with the image viewer, as

 .. code-block:: bash